JuniorAlmeyda/blackjack/README.md

-# juego de blackjack 21
+# blackjack 21

-este es un jueguito hecho en javascript :)
+this game was created with JavaScript